 Our charity video production service is designed to help you create that perfect, emotive, viral-worthy video, without breaking the bank – we offer a 15% discount on all our video production services to charities.
 View examples of our work below, or keep reading for our charity video production tips.
 Or, if you are ready to get started, contact our managing director, Jamie, to discuss your project.

 We help charities with branding videos, case studies, hard-hitting documentaries and campaign videos.
 Our DBS-checked team is sensitive and adept at working with vulnerable people.
 They are also experienced at filming in even the most challenging environments, from prisons to ships on the open water to tightly controlled laboratories that require hazmat gear.

-Charities, perhaps more than any other industry, all have a stirring story to tell.
+Charities, perhaps more than any other organisation types, all have a stirring story to tell.
 Use your video to move people, evoke emotions and get them to take action.

 Many charities have to educate their audiences about complex subjects.
 Animation offers a perfect medium with which to bring these subjects to life.
 Our animators are able to turn even the most complex briefs into engaging, watchable content.